We noticed that you are based in the - click here to visit our USA website. US

 • Why Book your Thames Path Walking Holiday with Macs Adventure?

 Macs Adventure has been organising self-guided walking holidays on the Thames Path since 2018 and we have been organising walking holidays in the Cotswolds since 2007.
-Due to the success and popularity of our tours in the Cotswolds, we decided it was time to offer the fantastic Thames Path to our community; a National Trail joining the Cotswolds with Oxford, Windsor and London City.
+Due to the success and popularity of our tours in the Cotswolds, we decided it was time to offer the fantastic Thames Path to our community, a National Trail joining the Cotswolds with Oxford, Windsor and London City.
 The Thames Path has proven popular from the outset and it's easy to see why.
 The Thames is arguably the most iconic river in the UK.
 It starts out as a mere trickle in the heart of the Cotswolds and following it to London is an immersive journey through the South of England's history, heritage and cuisine.

-We offer a flexible, tailor-made Thames Path experience staying in comfortable B&Bs, guesthouses, and inns attached to traditional pubs.
+We offer a flexible Thames Path experience staying in comfortable B&Bs, guesthouses, and inns attached to traditional pubs.
 We carry your bags to lighten your load so you can concentrate on simply putting one foot in front of the other and enjoying all this delightful corner of England has to offer.
 You can book with confidence that we have it all covered for you.

 We want to showcase our expertise, by giving you all the resources you will ever need.
 Our Destination Specialists have their own experiences of walking the Thames Path and are waiting to answer your questions.
 On the route, we use high-quality digital mapping to make sure you find your way, as well as a host of tips, facts and recommendations to enrich your Thames Path experience.